Elmar999/distributed_systems/README.md

 # Distributed Systems

 ### Introduction
 In this repository, I used Mininet, "instant virtual network on the laptop", to apply different distributed systems techniques such as centralized distributed system, eventual consistency, strong consistency between N number of servers.
+Python programming language with Bottle api has been used to apply techniques above.

 ### Centralized Blackboard - Strong consistency